-Photos and Guide about the towpath, walks, bridges, feaures and locks on the Aylesbury Arm of the Grand Union Canal in England.
+Information and Photos about the towpath, walks, bridges, feaures and locks on the Aylesbury Arm of the Grand Union Canal in England.

-The Aylesbury Arm drops a total of 95 feet on it's way to Aylesbury with most of it's 16 narrow 7 feet locks situated at the Marsworth end
+The Aylesbury Canal Arm drops a total of 95 feet on it's way to Aylesbury with most of it's 16 narrow 7 feet locks situated towards the Marsworth end

 of the canal.
-The Arm was used commercially for transport of grain, timber, coal and building materials until the 1960s.
+The Arm was used commercially for transport of a variety of goods including grain, timber, coal and building materials until the 1960s.

-Unusually the Aylsebury Arm has a pair of narrow Staircase Locks.
+Unusually the Aylesbury Canal Arm has a pair of narrow Staircase Locks.

 The first locks are located right at the start of the Canal as you leave Marsworth Basin - these two

 canal locks are staircase locks which is where the middle gate joins the top and bottom locks.
 This type of canal lock is unique on the Grand Union Canal's Southern Waterway.